 Meanwhile, 13 million tons of plastic pollution enter our oceans every year.
 And global plastic production is set to quadruple by 20502.

-Furthermore, many of us have taken the time and reflected on our planetary future.
+Furthermore, many of us have taken the time to reflect on our planetary future.
 Not least, the floods, heatwaves, forest fires, and more have continued to point to our need to better look after our planet.

-Yet, the season of giving is also a compelling time to keep the future of the planet top of mind.
-Without it, we won’t have much cheer, and so this Christmas, our hearts and minds will turn to loved ones, cheer and celebrate what we have.
+Yet, the season of giving is also a compelling time to keep the future of the planet at the top of your mind.
+Without it, we won’t have much cheer, and so this Christmas, our hearts and minds will turn to loved ones, cheer, and celebrate what we have.

 Therefore, as much as you feel able, we encourage you to shop for a zero-waste Christmas this season.
 Intentionally choosing gifts and the trimmings of a family celebration this Xmas that isn’t likely to stick around for 100s of years.